wadawdawdawdw/tes/README.md

 local function getClosestPlayer()
 	if scriptDisabled then return nil end
 	local closest, shortest = nil, math.huge

 	for _,plr in pairs(Players:GetPlayers()) do
 		if plr ~= LocalPlayer and plr.Character and plr.Character:FindFirstChild("Head") then

+			-- 🔹 IGNORA PLAYER DO MESMO TIME if ignoreTeam and plr.Team == LocalPlayer.Team then
+				continue
+			end

-			if ignoreDead and not isAlive(plr) then continue end local pos, onScreen = Camera:WorldToViewportPoint(plr.Character.Head.Position)
+			if ignoreDead and not isAlive(plr) then
+				continue
+			end

+			local pos, onScreen = Camera:WorldToViewportPoint(plr.Character.Head.Position)
 			if onScreen then
 				local dist = (Vector2.new(pos.X,pos.Y) -
 					Vector2.new(Camera.ViewportSize.X/2,Camera.ViewportSize.Y/2)).Magnitude

-				if fovEnabled and dist > fovRadius then continue end if dist < shortest then
+				if fovEnabled and dist > fovRadius then continue
+				end

+				if dist < shortest then
 					shortest = dist
 					closest = plr.Character.Head